octopus-network/octopus-docs/src/guides/appchain-develop.md

 In this tutorial, we will:

-1. Setup the development environment for the Appchain;
+1. Setup a development environment for an Appchain;
 2. Integrate an application into the Appchain;
 3. Start the local network of the Appchain;

 ### Setup the Development Environment of the Appchain

-It's suggested to start an Appchain node based on the [Barnacle](https://github.com/octopus-network/barnacle) which is a template developed by the Octopus Network team.
-Based on the [Substrate node template](https://github.com/substrate-developer-hub/substrate-node-template), Barnacle is a minimal working Appchain node template for developers to quickly start their own Appchain.
-The frontend of the Appchain can be developed based on the [Front-end template](https://github.com/substrate-developer-hub/substrate-front-end-template).
+It's suggested to start an Appchain node based on [Barnacle](https://github.com/octopus-network/barnacle) which is a template developed by the Octopus Network team.
+Originate from the [Substrate node template](https://github.com/substrate-developer-hub/substrate-node-template), Barnacle is a minimal working Appchain node template for developers to quickly start their Octopus Appchain project.
+The frontend of an Appchain can be developed based on the [Front-end template](https://github.com/substrate-developer-hub/substrate-front-end-template).

 #### Setup a Rust Development Environment.